 One more thing that designers creating interfaces of any kind should always bear in mind is that copy is one more visual element of design.
 As well as the icons, fields, buttons, illustrations, toggles and the like, it literally occupies the part of the screen or web-page as any other graphic component and influences the general stylistic presentation of the app or website.
 That means that both its informative content and visual presentation significantly affect the efficiency of copy.
 This is the sort of mutual support of outer and inner side.

-Success of the efficient copy directly depends on such design solutions as the choice of types and fonts, background, placement of the copy.
+The success of the efficient copy directly depends on such design solutions as the choice of types and fonts, background, placement of the copy.
 All the mentioned aspects greatly affect the level of readability, so when they are done inappropriately the copy even being highly meaningful will lose the chance to get all its potential applied.

-According to everything above mentioned, there are some stages of the design process when professional copywriter can become a great help in the process:
+According to everything above mentioned, there are some stages of the design process when a professional copywriter can become a great help in the process:

 — creating copy presenting user personas and use cases: done by a professional writer on the basis of information obtained from user research, these types of texts can be more efficient, concentrated and concise, which is vital especially in terms of teamwork;